 How Expiration Works

-Expiration removes old entries and entries that you are not using.
-You can destroy or invalidate entries.
+Expiration keeps a region’s data fresh by removing old entries and entries that you are not using.
+You can choose whether expired entries are invalidated or destroyed.

-This figure shows two basic expiration settings for a producer/consumer system.
-The producer member (on the right) populates the region from a database and the data is automatically distributed throughout the system.
-The data is valid only for one hour, so the producer performs a distributed destroy on entries that are an hour old.
-The other applications are consumers.
-The consumers free up space in their caches by removing their local copies of the entries for which there is no local interest (idle-time expiration).
-Requests for entries that have expired on the consumers will be forwarded to the producer.
+This figure shows two basic expiration settings for a client/server system.
+The server (on the right) populates the region from a database and the data is automatically distributed throughout the system.
+The data is valid for only one hour, so the server performs a distributed destroy on entries that are an hour old.
+The client applications are consumers.
+The clients free up space in their caches by removing their local copies of the entries for which there is no local interest (idle-time expiration).
+Requests for entries that have expired on the clients will be forwarded to the server.

 - Time to live (TTL).
 The amount of time, in seconds, the object may remain in the cache after the last creation or update.
 For entries, the counter is set to zero for create and put operations.
 Region counters are reset when the region is created and when an entry has its counter reset.
 The TTL expiration attributes are

 - Idle timeout.
 The amount of time, in seconds, the object may remain in the cache after the last access.
 The idle timeout counter for an object is reset any time its TTL counter is reset.
 In addition, an entry’s idle timeout counter is reset any time the entry is accessed through a get operation or a netSearch .
 The idle timeout counter for a region is reset whenever the idle timeout is reset for one of its entries.
 Idle timeout expiration attributes are:

 Apache Geode provides the following expiration actions: